Tanami/symta/doc/symta-by-example.md

 export 'pi'
 ```

-note how we export `pi` like any other function, but inside `''` quotes
-now calling the `pi 2.0` would produce `6.28318530` at compile time, without wasting any runtime resources.
+Note how we export `pi` like any other function, but inside thr `''` quotes.
+Now calling the `pi 2.0` would produce `6.28318530` at compile time, without wasting any runtime resources.

 Macros get their arguments unevaluated, as is, so `pi [1.0 2.0]` would produce a compile-time error.
+Yet such behaviour is benefical, because it allows us to transform unevaluated arguments on the syntax level, using arbitrary rules.
 Here is how a custom version of `when` macro can be defined:
 ```
 my_when @Cond Body = ['if' Cond Body No]
 ```